Understanding Retention Bonuses: How They Work And Why They Matter

 5. Be flexible – consider a counteroffer or non-monetary perks.

-Features: Lump sum payment, conditional on staying for a set time period.
+Features: Lump sum payment, conditional on staying for a set period.

-Benefits: Incentivizes talent retention, reduces turnover costs, retains critical skills/knowledge.
+Benefits: Incentivizes talent retention, reduces turnover costs, and retains critical skills/knowledge.

-Challenges: Employees may leave soon after bonus is paid, bonuses are costly, can create pay inequities if not offered broadly.
+Challenges: Employees may leave soon after a bonus is paid, bonuses are costly, and if not offered broadly, they can create pay inequities.

 Examples of Retention Bonuses

-• A software engineer receiving a $50,000 retention bonus to stay for 2 years.
+• A software engineer receives a $50,000 retention bonus for 2 years.

-• A nurse earning a $10,000 bonus to stay for 1 year amid a nursing shortage.
+• A nurse earning a $10,000 bonus to stay for one year amid a nursing shortage.

 Conclusion